MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 ### EBS: Elastic Block Store
 - provides persistent block storage volumes for use with EC2 instances (essentially virtual hard disk drive)
+  - block storage: can change single bytes of data
+  - in contrast, S3 (and Glacier) is object-based storage, where you much update the whole object each time
 - automatically replicated within AZ
 - termination protection is turned off by default
 - on an EBS-backed instance, the default action is for the root EBS volume to be deleted when the instance is terminated